The Half Million Dollar Portfolio?

 Cash was up 10.1% and now makes up 7.7% of my overall portfolio.
 That’s still below my 10% max allowed by my investing plan.
 I didn’t sell anything but some of my 401k contributions went to cash to await investment.

 My individual holdings helped drive solid returns for the month.
 Apple was up 11.8% and MSG finally moved towards fair value with a 15% bump for the month.
-My exposure to small and mid-caps also helped me outpace the market.
+My exposure to small and mid-caps also helped me stay close the market.

 There were some misses as REITs continued to get beat up.
+My allocation to bonds and cash holdings also caused me to lag a hot market.
 REITs, small-caps and mid-caps were behind last month in my asset allocation.
 That means I was buying them at attractive prices after the volatility last month and seeking to fix that imbalance.

 Let’s see how my asset allocation looks this month.